Aliyu Abubakar (footballer): Early life and youth career

-Club
+European Club Career

 In December 2014, Abubakar signed a three-year contract with Ashdod, before leaving the club following their relegation at the end of the 2014–15 season.
 Following his release from Ashdod, Abubakar was linked with a move to an unnamed Serie A side.
+In December 2015, AllNigeriaSoccer reported that Abubakar was in advanced talks with an unnamed Serie A club and was expected to travel to Italy within two weeks, subject to obtaining a visa.
+The report did not identify the club.
+In March 2016, Abubakar signed a one-year contract with KuPS following a successful trial.

 In March 2016, Abubakar signed a one-year contract with KuPS, after a successful trial, then a year later, in February 2017, Abubakar signed for Dila Gori.

 In April 2018, Aliyu moved to PS Kemi in Veikkausliiga.

 On 5 February 2020, Shakhter Karagandy announced the signing of Abubakar.